PharmGKB/PharmCAT/docs/methods/NamedAlleleMatcher-201.md

 ## Undocumented Variations

-Under normal circumstances, samples with genetic variations that are not defined in the allele definitions cannot be called.
+By default, only genetic variations that are defined in the allele definitions can be mapped to genotypes by the `Named Allele Matcher`.
+If the sample includes a variant call that is not included in the allele definitions at a position that is part of the allele definitions, the `Named Allele Matcher` produces a "Not called" for the affected gene since the sample matches neither the reference nor any defined variant.

-However, for certain genes, especially those whose alleles are all defined by a single SNP, a different approach is taken.
-When these "undocumented" variations are encountered, they will be treated as reference.

-This special case applies to:
+A different approach is taken for genes for which the defined variants affect drug toxicity .
+When these "undefined" variant calls are encountered, they will be treated as reference.
+This applies to:

 * CACNA1S
 * G6PD